 - Intense desire to drink or use drugs

 In severe cases, people can experience seizures and other life-threatening medical complications.
 Surprisingly, this happens most often with alcohol withdrawal.
 So, don’t think you are in the clear just because you have “only” been drinking.
 You may actually be worse off and need a medically supervised detox more than anyone!

 What to Expect from a Medically Supervised Detox

-During a medical detox, you will be surrounded by 24/7 care from doctors, nurses, and therapists.
+During a detox, you will be surrounded by addiction treatment professionals.
 They will give you an extensive medical and mental exam when you arrive to establish a baseline and the severity of your addiction.
 They will also address any underlying medical conditions that could become complications during detox.
 You will be treated and given medications for any conditions you have, and also to ease the effects of your detox.
 You’ll feel more comfortable and at ease than you would go at it alone.

 During the detox, you’ll be monitored around the clock.
 Things like your heart rate and blood pressure will be checked regularly along with your oxygen levels and general well-being.
 You will be allowed to rest as much as you need to in order for your body to get it’s strength back.
 You can be assured that this is the absolute safest way to go through detox.

 As the days progress, your medication will be adjusted so that you are appropriately medicated – and not overly so.
 The goal is to get you through the challenge of detox and back to feeling yourself in as short of a time as possible.
 You’ll also be encouraged to attend group sessions, interact with your peers, and to eat a balanced diet as soon as you are able to.